This post may include affiliate links; for details, see our disclosure policy.

 Adding turmeric to soup recipes adds warm flavor and a golden color.
 This homemade vegetable soup recipe is all things comforting, featuring turmeric and lots of veggies.
 You know that noodle soup that your mom made you growing up?
 This one tastes like a cross between that and an elevated version of canned soup.
 Use it as a template and you can other veggies to your liking!

 This crispy breaded cauliflower features a bit of turmeric in the spice blend for color and flavor.
 It's baked, not fried: and it's amazing how it turns out perfectly crispy!
 What we love about this recipe is that it is so many things at once: savory, tangy, sweet, and spicy.
-Your palate is simply overwhelmed by the complexity.
 Serve it as a side dish, or part of our Cauliflower Tacos with Yum Yum Sauce.

-Another great way to use turmeric in recipes: simply as a yellow coloring!
-This vegan queso dip uses turmeric for color, not necessarily flavor.
+Another great way to use turmeric in recipes is as a yellow coloring!
+This vegan queso dip uses turmeric for color, not flavor.
 It’s made with cashews, canned green chilis, turmeric, chili powder, cumin, onion powder, garlic powder, and yellow mustard.
-They make a dip with just the right flavoring and amount of heat, with a texture very similar to a standard queso!
-In fact, we like it even better.
+It makes make a dip with just the right flavoring and amount of heat, with a texture very similar to a standard queso.

-Another one of our turmeric recipes with Moroccan spices is this Moroccan stew with chickpeas!
+Another one of our turmeric recipes is this Moroccan stew with chickpeas!
 It tastes complex and fresh: full of spices and topped with fresh cilantro, a squeeze of lemon and a touch of Greek yogurt.
-Of the Moroccan elements, the easiest to spot is the spice blend!
-We’ve used a blend of savory and sweet spices: paprika, cumin, coriander and turmeric on the savory side, and ginger and cinnamon on the sweet side.
+The spices are a blend of savory and sweet: paprika, cumin, coriander and turmeric on the savory side, and ginger and cinnamon on the sweet side.

-A list of turmeric recipes wouldn't be complete without a traditional Indian dish.
+A list of turmeric recipes wouldn't be complete without traditional Indian dishes.
 Masoor dal translates as “red lentils” in Hindi.
-There are many types of dal: you may have heard of chana dal (chickpeas) or urad dal black lentils).
-Or you may have dried dal makhani, literally “buttery lentils.”
+There are many types of dal: you may have heard of chana dal (chickpeas) or dal makhani, aka “buttery lentils.”
 This authentic masoor dal recipe is a basic dal and it comes out cozy and nuanced, with just the right amount of gentle flavoring from the turmeric.

 A few more turmeric recipes